Aid by Sector

 UK - Foreign, Commonwealth Development Office (FCDO)

-Foreign, Commonwealth & Development Office’s aims to support Pakistan’s national level institutional reforms agenda through this programme.
-The programme will take a whole-of-government approach to addressing the coordination deficit between levels of government.
-This means providing technical assistance to the Prime Minister’s Office to focus political leadership on prioritised policy areas; ensuring decisions are evidence-based and are supported by effective monitoring frameworks and feedback loops.
-This work will enhance coordination between ministries including for anticipating and responding to crises.
-Collective problem solving will be strengthened through support to the Council of Common Interest, which is a key coordination mechanism between the federal and provincial governments.
-Reforms to ensure progressive inter-governmental fiscal transfers will be influenced by leveraging World Bank financing to the National Finance Commission.
+The National Governance Programme aims to support Pakistan’s national level institutional reforms agenda through this programme.
+The programme will take a whole-of-government approach to addressing coordination deficits between levels of government in Pakistan.
+This means providing technical assistance to the Prime Minister’s Office to focus political leadership on prioritised policy areas; ensuring decisions are evidence-based and are supported by effective monitoring frameworks and feedback loops, supporting collective problem through support to coordination bodies like the Council of Common Interest, and working on policy issues such as climate change or social protection where there is appetite for coordination and reform.

 Programme Id GB-GOV-1-301304